What to Do in Budapest in May?

 Around 200 kinds of beer ( 50 on tap) by 35 Belgian Breweries.

-The VII.
+The VIII.
 Belgian Beer Festival moves to a new venu, the Whale on the Pest Danube bank, close to the Central market Hall

 Some other Belgian beers that will be will be present are the Deliria, made by women beer makers, or the limited edition Hopus Primeur and Duvel Tripel Hop.
 You can also taste the new star of recent years, Omer.